GCatarina/ED_BLBQ/README.md

 python Szi.py 1 5 18.4 0.085 0 1 3
 ```

-4) Spin spectral weigths of all allowed excitations within the range of 50 meV, for the same model as in 1 (note: from the output of 1, we already know that this model gives a ground state with S=1).
+4) Spin spectral weights of all allowed excitations within the range of 50 meV, for the same model as in 1 (note: from the output of 1, we already know that this model gives a ground state with S=1).
 ```
 python ssw_S1GS.py 1 5 18.4 0.085 0 50 30
 ```